David Mazouz: Career

 Mazouz started his career in commercials at age 8.
 In 2012, he played the role of mute Jacob "Jake" Bohm in the TV series Touch.
 Mazouz has appeared in several television series including: Mike & Molly, Gotham, The Office, and Criminal Minds.
 He has also appeared in the ABC show Private Practice as the adopted brother of Betsy.

 From 2014 to 2019, Mazouz portrayed a younger version of Bruce Wayne, and eventually the superhero Batman, in Fox's action-crime TV series Gotham.
 The show explored the young-to-teenage days and the transition to Batman of the famous DC Comics character, as well as the origins of its villains including Penguin, The Riddler, Poison Ivy, and The Joker.
 He received praise for his performance.

 In 2016, he had leading roles in the horror films The Darkness, as Michael Taylor, and Incarnate, as Cameron.

+As of September 2026, Mazouz is set to star in an upcoming thriller directed by Carlos V. Gutierrez titled Stealing From Pablo.